cheemsdawg/Discord-Vanity-Stealer/README.md

 # Discord-Vanity-Stealer

-A fast open source vanity stealer made in Go.
+A fast open source discord vanity stealer made in Go.

 ## Use
 * Edit variables,